haberdashPI/vscode-master-key/notes.md

   - what about multiple cursors?
   - how do recorded commands interact with the palette?
-  - does the command palette show up / not show up with the proper timing? unit tests: mode capture
+  - does the command palette show up / not show up with the proper timing?

+create release 0.1.2

+unit tests: mode capture
   - cook up some tests `onType` setting of modes unit tests: parsing of YAML and JSON(C)
   - actually: delete this feature (add it back in later if it feels worth it) unit tests: store/restore named commands

+create release 0.1.3

 UNIT TEST: verify that larkin can be properly loaded/parsed

+TODO: include the basic (non ui tests) in coverage

+Key gaps identified by coverage (not listed above):
+  - setFlags
+  - use of global state in commands
+    - `editorHasSelection`
+    - `editorHasMultipleSelection`
+    - `firstSelectionOrWord`
+  - testing filter of bindings for palette
+  - test configuration editiing
+    - copy
+    - remove
+    - copy from user / default config
+  - commands
+    - usage of `if` field
+    - error for malformed `repeat` expression
+    - macros: recording and replaying edits
+      - nested macros??
+    - empty search string
+    - premature end of capture and search using enter
+    - escaping a search
+  - basic validation of visual search (we can inject css ids to make this easy)

 ## Visual Documentation Improvements

+release 0.2.0 onwards

 at the end of this milestone I have documentation sufficient for releasing the extension in the vscode and vscodium stores